-Q: I'm a university/college/high school student and I want to volunteer to also get credit for a class.
+Q: I'm a university/college/high school student, and I would like to get credit for volunteer hours to fulfill a class requirement.
 Is this possible?

 A: Yes, but with some exceptions.

-Q: I'm a university/college student and for a class project, I want to interview victims of domestic violence.
+Q: I'm a university/college student, and I want to interview victims of domestic violence for a class project.
 Is this possible?

 Q: Can I complete court-ordered community service hours at New Beginnings?